5.1: Substantial Revisions

 When you first move into a new apartment or house, you have a general idea of where all your furniture should go based on where it was in your previous place.
 After a few days, however, you may realize that the old arrangement doesn’t make as much sense in the new layout.
 A new arrangement would be much more practical.
 The same is true of your document’s organization once you’ve completed a working draft.
 You may realize that your original outline plan doesn’t flow as well as you thought it would now that you’ve learned more about the topic in the process of writing on it.

-Moving pieces around is as easy as highlighting, copying (Ctrl c), cutting (Ctrl x), and pasting (Ctrl v) into new positions.
+Moving pieces around are as easy as highlighting, copying (Ctrl c), cutting (Ctrl x), and pasting (Ctrl v) into new positions.
 When moving a whole paragraph or more, however, ensure coherence (recall §4.4.2) by rewriting the transitional element in the concluding sentence of the paragraph above the relocated paragraph so that it properly bridges to the newly located topic sentence below it.
 Likewise, the relocated paragraph’s (or paragraphs’) concluding sentence must transition properly to the new topic sentence below it.
 Additionally, any elements within the relocated text that assume knowledge of what came just before, such as abbreviations (e.g., CBC) that the reader hasn’t seen fully spelled out yet (see §5.4.1) must be fully spelled out here and can be abbreviated later in the text.

 5.1.3: Adding to Your Draft

 In furnishing your new apartment or house, especially if it’s larger than what you had before, you’ll find that merely transplanting your old furniture isn’t enough.
 The new space now has gaps that need to be filled—a chair here, a couch there, perhaps a rug to tie the whole room together.
 Likewise, you’ll find when writing a document that gaps need to be filled with more detail.
 Knowing your organizing principles well (recall §4.1.3) is helpful here.
 If you’re explaining a procedure in a chronological sequence of steps, for instance, you may find that one of the steps you describe involves a whole other sequence of steps that you’re sure your audience won’t know (based on your profile of them in Step 1.2; see §2.2).
-In this case, embedding the additional sequence using a sub-list numbered with roman numerals (if you used Arabic numerals in the main list) completes the explanation.
-Of course, keep in mind any stated maximum word- or page-counts in case your document exceeds the acceptable range.
+In this case, embedding the additional sequence using a sub-list numbered with Roman numerals (if you used Arabic numerals in the main list) completes the explanation.
+Of course, keep in mind any stated maximum word or page counts in case your document exceeds the acceptable range.
 If it does, then you must be ruthless about chopping anything unnecessary out of your draft.

 5.1.4: Trimming Your Draft

 As #2 in the 6 Cs of good writing (see §4.5.2), conciseness means using the fewest words possible to achieve the goal of communication, which is for your reader to understand your intended meaning (see §1.3).
-Many college students who stretched out their words to reach 1000-word essays are relieved to find that college and professional audiences prefer writing that is as terse as a text.
+Many college students who stretch out their words to reach 1000-word essays are relieved to find that college and professional audiences prefer writing that is as terse as a text.
 Indeed, because typing with thumbs is inefficient compared with 10 fingers on a keyboard and no one wants to read more than they must on a little screen, texting helps teach conciseness.
 Although professional writing requires a higher quality of writing than friends require of texts, the audience expectations are the same.
 The more succinct your writing is without compromising clarity, the more your reader will appreciate your writing.
 Given the choice between an article of 500 words and one of 250 that says the same thing, any reader would prefer the 250-word version.
 We all have better things to do in our jobs than read long-winded blather.
 Anything that doesn’t contribute to the purpose of your message or document as you conceived it back in Step 1.1 of the writing process (§2.1) must go.

 The first trick to paring down your writing is to really want to make every word count and to see excess words as grotesque indulgence.
 So, pretend that words are expensive.
 If you had to pay a cent of your own money for every character you wrote in a document that you had to print 1,000 copies of, you would surely adopt a frugal writing style.
 You would then see that adding unnecessary words is doubly wasteful because time is money.
 Time spent writing or reading tiresome pap is time you and your reader could spend making money doing other things.
 Terse, to-the-point writing is both easier to write and easier to read than insufferable rambling.
 After putting yourself in a frugal frame of mind that detests an excessively wordy style, follow the practical advice in the subsections below to trim your writing effectively.